dylansth/svg-logo-maker/README.md

 # SVG LOGO MAKER

-Generate a logo!
+Generate a logo in SVG format using this back-end application.

 Video Example: https://drive.google.com/file/d/1PLorMzKuBZUbbNY0EKYZgSrgk7hQ1boh/view

 ## Usage

-Run index.js to start the application
+Run index.js to start the application.

 You will be prompted for 3 characters, shape, text color & shape color.

-Once completed, the logo will be genereated to the examples directory.
+Once completed, the logo will be generated in the examples directory.

-## Development & Dependancies
+## Development & Dependencies

-Dependancies: Inquirer & Jest (Testing)
+Dependencies: Node, Inquirer & Jest (Testing)

-Try using node to run the application!
+Try using node to run the application:
+    node index.js

 ## License